-12. Suspension / Modification / Termination.
-In the event Administrator is prevented from continuing with the Contest by any event beyond its control, including, but not limited to, fire, flood, epidemic, earthquake, explosion, labor dispute or strike, act of God or public enemy, communications or equipment failure, utility or service interruptions, riot or civil disturbance, terrorist threat or activity, war (declared or undeclared), interference with the Contest by any party, or any federal state or local government law, order, or regulation, order of any court or jurisdiction, or other cause not reasonably within Administrator’s control (each a “Force Majeure” event or occurrence) Administrator shall have the right to modify, suspend or terminate the Contest.
+12. Suspension / Modification / Termination In the event Administrator is prevented from continuing with the Contest by any event beyond its control, including, but not limited to, fire, flood, epidemic, earthquake, explosion, labor dispute or strike, act of God or public enemy, communications or equipment failure, utility or service interruptions, riot or civil disturbance, terrorist threat or activity, war (declared or undeclared), interference with the Contest by any party, or any federal state or local government law, order, or regulation, order of any court or jurisdiction, or other cause not reasonably within Administrator’s control (each a “Force Majeure” event or occurrence) Administrator shall have the right to modify, suspend or terminate the Contest.
 Administrator additionally reserves the right, in its sole and absolute discretion: (1) to modify, suspend or terminate the Contest should causes beyond Administrator’s control corrupt or interfere with the administration, integrity, operation, security or proper play of the Contest; or (2) to disqualify any entrant found to be, or suspected of: (a) tampering with the entry process or the operation of the Contest; (b) acting in violation of these Official Rules; or (c) acting in an un-sportsmanlike manner.

-13. Governing Law / Resolution of Disputes.
-All disputes between an entrant and the Administrator or the Sponsors in connection with this Contest shall be governed by, and construed in accordance with, the laws of the State of Illinois, without giving effect to any principles of conflicts of law.
+13. Governing Law / Resolution of Disputes All disputes between an entrant and the Administrator or the Sponsors in connection with this Contest shall be governed by, and construed in accordance with, the laws of the State of Illinois, without giving effect to any principles of conflicts of law.
 Each entrant agrees to submit and consent to the exclusive jurisdiction and venue of the state and federal courts located in Cook County, Illinois, in any action arising from or relating to this Contest or these Official Rules.

 BY ENTERING THE CONTEST, ENTRANT AGREES THAT TO THE EXTENT PERMITTED BY APPLICABLE LAW: (1) ANY AND ALL DISPUTES, CLAIMS AND CAUSES OF ACTION ARISING OUT OF OR CONNECTED WITH THE CONTEST, OR ANY PRIZE AWARDED, WILL BE RESOLVED INDIVIDUALLY, WITHOUT RESORT TO ANY FORM OF CLASS ACTION; (2) ANY AND ALL CLAIMS, JUDGMENTS AND AWARDS WILL BE LIMITED TO ACTUAL THIRD-PARTY, OUT-OF-POCKET COSTS INCURRED (IF ANY) NOT TO EXCEED TEN DOLLARS ($10.00), BUT IN NO EVENT WILL ATTORNEYS’ FEES BE AWARDED OR RECOVERABLE; (3) UNDER NO CIRCUMSTANCES WILL ANY ENTRANT BE PERMITTED TO OBTAIN ANY AWARD FOR, AND ENTRANT HEREBY KNOWINGLY AND EXPRESSLY WAIVES ALL RIGHTS TO SEEK, PUNITIVE, INCIDENTAL, CONSEQUENTIAL OR SPECIAL DAMAGES, LOST PROFITS AND/OR ANY OTHER DAMAGES, OTHER THAN ACTUAL OUT OF POCKET EXPENSES NOT TO EXCEED TEN DOLLARS ($10.00), AND/OR ANY RIGHTS TO HAVE DAMAGES MULTIPLIED OR OTHERWISE INCREASED; AND (4) ENTRANTS’ REMEDIES ARE LIMITED TO A CLAIM FOR MONEY DAMAGES (IF ANY) AND ENTRANT IRREVOCABLY WAIVES ANY RIGHT TO SEEK INJUNCTIVE OR EQUITABLE RELIEF.
 SOME JURISDICTIONS DO NOT ALLOW THE LIMITATIONS OR EXCLUSION OF LIABILITY, SO THE ABOVE MAY NOT APPLY TO YOU.

-14. List of Contest Grand Prize Winners / Official Rules Requests.
-To receive notice of the Grand Prize Winner, send a stamped, self-addressed envelope to: “the look all stars contest”, Bobit Business Media Corporation, within sixty (60) days of announcement of the Grand Prize Winner.
+14. List of Contest Grand Prize Winners / Official Rules Requests To receive notice of the Grand Prize Winner, send a stamped, self-addressed envelope to: “the look all stars contest”, Bobit Business Media Corporation, within sixty (60) days of announcement of the Grand Prize Winner.
 For a copy of these Official Rules, send a legal-size, self-addressed, stamped envelope “the look all stars contest”, Bobit Business Media Corporation, 3520 Challenger Street, Torrance, CA 90503, prior to the end of the Entry Period.
 Vermont residents may omit return postage with Official Rules requests.